Kerbal Space Program: Gameplay

 Players can control in-game Kerbal astronauts, who can exit spacecraft on extravehicular activities (EVAs).
-While on EVA, Kerbals may use their EVA suit propellant system to maneuver in space and around craft and space stations, similar to the use of NASA's Manned Maneuvering Unit.
-While on EVA, Kerbals can collect and cache science experiments, plant flags on the surfaces of planets and moons, and repair spacecraft.
+While on EVA, Kerbals may use their EVA suit to maneuver in space, similar to the use of NASA's Manned Maneuvering Unit.
+Kerbals on EVA can collect and cache science experiments, plant flags on the surfaces of planets and moons, and repair spacecraft.

-Historical space missions can be implemented and flown in the game, such as an Apollo moon landing, the Curiosity rover, and the International Space Station.
-Certain parts in the game are based on real-life parts, such as the Mk1-3 Command Pod (an analogue of the Apollo CM) and the Probodobodyne Stayputnik (an analogue of Sputnik 1).
+Historical space missions can be implemented and flown in the game, such as an Apollo Moon landing, the Curiosity rover, and the International Space Station.
+Certain parts in the game are based on real-life hardware, such as the Probodobodyne Stayputnik (an analogue of Sputnik 1), the Mk1-3 Command Pod (Apollo command module), and the KS-25 'Vector' (RS-25 engine).
 Various community-developed mods can add features such as additional parts, informational displays detailing orbital characteristics, and autopilot functionalities.
-Some mods have been added into the game, due to popularity.
-For example, resource mining, to get ore for refining into fuel, has been implemented from a popular mod.
+Some mods have been incorporated into the core game, due to popularity.
+For example, resource mining, or extracting ore for refinement into rocket fuel, has been implemented into the main game from a popular mod.

-The game's solar system is loosely based on the real-world Solar System, consisting of the planets Moho, Eve, Kerbin, Duna, Dres, Jool, and Eeloo, which are respectively analogues of Mercury, Venus, Earth, Mars, Ceres, Jupiter, and Pluto.
-Eve is orbited by Gilly, a small captured asteroid; Kerbin is orbited by two moons, the larger Mun and the smaller, more distant Minmus; and Duna is orbited by Ike, a large rocky moon.
+The game's planetary system is loosely based on the real-world Solar System, consisting of the planets Moho, Eve, Kerbin, Duna, Dres, Jool, and Eeloo, which are respectively analogues of Mercury, Venus, Earth, Mars, Ceres, Jupiter, and Pluto.
+Eve is orbited by Gilly, a small captured asteroid; Kerbin is orbited by two moons, the larger Mun and the smaller, more distant Minmus; and Duna is orbited by Ike, a large rocky moon, both of which are tidally locked to each other.
 Jool possesses 5 moons: Laythe, an ocean world with a breathable atmosphere; Vall, an icy moon; Tylo, a rocky moon the size of Kerbin; and Bop and Pol, two small irregular moons.
 Various community mods implement extended or alternative planetary systems, including an exact-size real-world Solar System.

 Game modes

 Three game modes are available: sandbox, science, and career.
 Sandbox mode imposes no limitations, with unlimited parts available for any player-directed project.
-Many players have used the Sandbox mode to implement replicas of historical real-life vehicles, as well as create impractically large or complex spacecraft.
+Many players have used Sandbox mode to implement replicas of historical real-life vehicles, as well as create impractically large or complex spacecraft.

 Science mode presents a limited selection of parts at the beginning of the game.
 Players must travel to and perform experiments at various sites around Kerbin, outer space, and on other celestial bodies to gain 'science', which can be used to unlock additional parts.
 This mode was designed to ease new players into the game and prevent them from getting overwhelmed.

 Career mode extends science mode by adding funds, reputation, and contracts.
 Components and fuel must be purchased with funds.
-Successfully completing contracts on time will pay out funds and increase reputation, while unsatisfactory outcomes (such as missing deadlines, or causing the deaths of astronauts) results in penalties to funding and reputation.
-Greater reputation results in the issuing of more difficult and prestigious contracts.
-Players must upgrade buildings in the space center complex to unlock features such as larger rocket sizes, improved tracking, and increased available contracts.
+Completing contracts on time will pay out funds and increase reputation, while unsatisfactory outcomes (such as missing deadlines or killing astronauts) result in penalties to funding and reputation.
+Greater reputation results in more difficult and prestigious contracts.
+Players must spend funds to purchase parts and upgrade buildings to unlock new features such as larger rocket build size and improved tracking.